Project-Counter/cop5/README.rst

 There are multiple branches:

+* `5.1.1 <https://github.com/Project-Counter/cop5/tree/5.1.1>`_: Release 5.1.1 (published 30 June 2026) is the current Code of Practice and the requirement for COUNTER compliance effective immediately.

-* `5.1.0.1 <https://github.com/Project-Counter/cop5/tree/5.1.0.1>`_: Release 5.1.0.1 (published 14 January 2025) is the current Code of Practice and the requirement for COUNTER compliance effective immediately.
+* `5.1.0.1 <https://github.com/Project-Counter/cop5/tree/5.1.0.1>`_: Release 5.1.0.1 (published 14 January 2025) was the Code of Practice and the requirement for COUNTER compliance effective from the date of release.

 * `5.1 <https://github.com/Project-Counter/cop5/tree/5.1>`_: Release 5.1 (published 5 May 2023) was the Code of Practice and the requirement for COUNTER compliance effective from January 2025.